 If you like doing this yourself, you will be able to find your way around the cPanel and make minor changes, but if you run into a problem you don’t want to change or delete files in the database.
 What you need is a Hosting Company with reliable tech support, and at all hours of the day and night.
 When something goes wrong you need to fix it as soon as possible.
 Downtime means loss of business and reputation.
 If you’re operating an online business this is what you don’t need.

 How much web space does the Hosting Company provide?
 This ranges from 3 GB to 10 GB.
-Obviously 3 is less than 10, you do not want to be limited in the amount of web space.
-3 GB is not sufficient space.
+Obviously 3 is less than 10, you do not want to be limited in the amount of web space and 3 GB is not sufficient space.

 Website software is continuously upgraded, improved, and debugged.
 No software works perfectly all the time.
 But when you need to press the Update button you don’t want a server error message telling you there is insufficient memory to support the update of the Theme.
-An outdated Theme is one ready to be hacked!
+An outdated Theme and WordPress version is a website ready to be hacked!

 Reliable Tech Support